angular-ui/bootstrap/src/pagination/docs/readme.md

 ### Pager Settings ###

-Settings can be provided as attributes in the `<pager>` or globally configured through the `pagerConfig`.
+Settings can be provided as attributes in the `<uib-pager>` or globally configured through the `uibPagerConfig`.
 For `ng-model`, `total-items`, `items-per-page` and `num-pages` see pagination settings.
 Other settings are:

  * `align`